lucasespinosa28/NFT-Lending-Protocol/README.md

 ## Key Features

 - **NFT as Collateral:** Users can lock their story IP NFTs in smart contracts to borrow stablecoins or other cryptocurrencies.
-- **Loan Origination:** Lenders can offer loans with specific terms (interest rate, duration, loan-to-value ratio) or contribute to liquidity pools.
+- **Loan Origination:** Lenders can offer loans with specific terms (interest rate, duration, loan-to-value ratio)
 - **Interest Accrual:** Interest is accrued over the loan period, payable by the borrower.
 - **Liquidation:** If a borrower defaults on their loan (e.g., fails to repay within the agreed timeframe, or the collateral value drops significantly), the platform allows for the liquidation of the NFT to cover the outstanding debt.
 - **Story IP Focus:** The platform is specifically designed for NFTs representing rights to stories, scripts, characters, and other narrative-based intellectual property